-We have a uniquely advantageous niche in research to capitalize on: our land, sea and space grant heritage; our naturally inspiring outdoor environment that provides a natural laboratory for research and training; our strategic geographic location that makes us the only Arctic University in the US; and our strong partnerships with the local communities within the State of Alaska.
+At the University of Alaska Fairbanks we have a uniquely advantageous niche in research to capitalize on: our land, sea and space grant heritage; our naturally inspiring outdoor environment that provides a natural laboratory for research and training; our strategic geographic location that makes us the only Arctic University in the US; and our strong partnerships with the local communities within the State of Alaska.

 - assistance for professional grant proposal preparation (including budgets) through UAFs office of proposal development (OPD),

 - grant management (including travel and purchase support) for externally funded grants,